mantisbt-plugins/BanSpam/README.md

 - Do you want to check during signup?
 - What is the contact e-mail (if any)?

+# Bulk upload ip-ranges

+The directory doc contains a sample csv file.<br>
+Be aware that the import will skip the first line, so please leave the header row in place.<br>
+Also make sure that you choose the correct column separator while using that function.<br>
+Default it is set to a comma but it just as well can be a semicolon.<br>
+An error message will popup in case you use the wrong separator.

 ## License

 Released under the [GPL v3 license](http://opensource.org/licenses/GPL-3.0).